-- Udemy marketing – This page allows you to enroll in marketing programs like Udemy’s Deals Program.
+- Udemy marketing — this page allows you to enroll in marketing programs, such as Udemy’s Deals Program.

-Once this information is filled out, you’ll be able to charge for your courses.
+Once this information is filled in, you’ll be able to charge for your courses.

 This will take you to a screen where you can enter the title for your course.
 Note that this can be changed later on.

-In order to successfully be published on Udemy, a course must contain a minimum of five lectures with a combined minimum of 30 minutes of content.
-Udemy will also do some basic vetting to ensure that your course contains valuable educational content.
+To successfully be published on Udemy, a course must contain a minimum of five lectures with a combined minimum of 30 minutes of content.
+Udemy will also do some basic vetting to ensure your course contains valuable educational content.

 Once your course is created, you’ll be taken to the first section of the Udemy course builder.

-One thing I really liked about this was the linear way it walks you through creating your course.
+One thing I really like about this is the linear way it walks you through creating your course.
 The first page asks you to specify some basic information: